Leonardocvaleriano/MVVM-Pokemon-App/README.md

 <h2>Techniques and tecnologies used ✔️</h2>

-In this App the following techniques and technologies are being used:
+In this App the following libraries and technologies have been applied:

 - MVVM(Design pattern)
 - RESTful API | Retrofit 2